Fine-grained Domain Adaptive Crowd Counting via Point-derived Segmentation: Experiments

 \subsection{Ablation Studies}

-We conduct extensive ablation studies in the Synthetic-to-Real adaptation scenario to validate the effectiveness of the proposed modules, i.e., PCS, CRT, and CDA.
+We conduct ablation studies in Synthetic-to-Real adaptation scenario to validate the effectiveness of the proposed modules, i.e., PCS, CRT, and CDA.

-\textbf{Baselines.} ``Source only'' denotes the crowd counter trained on the source domain only. ``CRT w/o PCS'' means removing the segmentation mechanism in the CRT module and transferring features across domains in a holistic manner. ``CRT\&BRT w/ PCS'' represents utilizing the crowd and background segments derived from PCS to guide crowd features Transfer (CRT) and background features transfer (BRT), respectively. ``CRT w/ PCS'' represents the whole CRT module with soft crowd segmentation derived from PCS. ``CRT w/ PCS\&Hard Seg.'' denotes the CRT module with hard crowd segmentation defined in Eq.~(\ref{HNCS}). ``SDA~\cite{gao2020feature}'' means Source-domain Density Alignment~\cite{gao2020feature} which utilizes source-domain density labels to constrain the target-domain density generation.
+\textbf{Effectiveness of PCS.} We evaluate PCS by testing how much the derived crowd segmentation covers annotated human heads.
+The percentages of coverage in Synthetic-to-Real adaptation scenario are 98.5, 93.6, and 95.2 for GCC (source domain), SHPartA (target domain), and SHPartB (target domain) datasets, respectively.
+This indicates that point-derived crowd segmentation can cover almost all human heads in both domains.
+Qualitative results of PCS are shown in Fig.~\ref{PCS samples}.

-\textbf{Effectiveness of PCS.} Since crowd segmentation is not labeled in crowd counting datasets, we evaluate PCS by testing whether PCS covers all annotated human heads.
-The percentages of coverage in the Synthetic-to-Real adaptation scenario are 98.5, 93.6, and 95.2 for GCC, SHPartA, and SHPartB datasets, respectively, which indicates that almost all human heads can be covered by PCS.
-Some qualitative results of PCS are shown in Fig.~\ref{PCS samples}.
-As PCS is the base of the proposed CRT and CDA modules, we further verify PCS by evaluating the effectiveness of CRT and CDA in the following parts.
+\textbf{Effectiveness of CRT.} To evaluate the effective of CRT, we introduce several comparison variants as follows. ``Source only'' denotes crowd counter trained on source domain only. ``CRT w/o PCS'' transfers features across domains in a holistic manner. ``CRT w/ Hard Seg.'', ``CRT w/ Soft Seg.'', and ``CRT w/ BinarySeg.'' denote CRT with hard crowd segmentation, soft crowd segmentation, and binarizing Gaussian-blurred density maps~\cite{liu2020semi}.

-\textbf{Effectiveness of CRT.} As shown in Table~\ref{CRT Table}, compared to ``Source Only'', ``CRT w/o PCS'' can improve the adaptation performance to some extent.
-When integrating the PCS module and transferring crowd features and background features across domains separately (namely ``CRT\&BRT w/ PCS''), additional performance enhancements are found, which demonstrates the effectiveness of the crowd\emph{\&}background disentanglement achieved by the PCS module.
-After removing ``BRT'', ``CRT w/ PCS'' achieves the highest counting accuracies compared to the other counterparts, which indicates that background features transfer across domains inevitably incurs an adverse effect on the adaptation performance.
-Besides, ``CRT w/ PCS'' is better than ``CRT w/ PCS\&Hard Seg.''.
-Upon analysis, we find that compared with human bodies, human heads only exist in crowd bags $\mathcal{B}_C$ in Eq.~(\ref{PCS_BC_BB}).
-This enables the activated soft crowd segmentation to focus more on human heads~(see Fig.~\ref{PCS samples}) and enhances features transfer around high-density areas, which is crucial for crowd counting due to its head-centric labeling mechanism.
+As shown in Table~\ref{CRT Table}, compared to ``Source Only'', ``CRT w/o PCS'' can improve the adaptation performance to some extent. ``CRT w/ BinarySeg.'', ``CRT w/ Hard Seg.'', and ``CRT w/ Soft Seg.'' achieve lower counting errors compared to ``CRT w/o PCS'' no matter what kind of crowd segmentation is leveraged.
+This indicates background features alignment across domains incurs an adverse effect during domain adaptation. ``CRT w/ Soft Seg.'' is better than ``CRT w/ Hard Seg.'', which demonstrates the effectiveness of enhanced head features brought by head-highlighted soft crowd segmentation.